Tj-Ward/nifti_align/README.md

 # nifti_align
 *All credit goes to the AFNI team, this is just a dumb script to automate a few things.*

+*If it's not obvious from the code, my abilities in shell scripting are pretty weak.*

 Easily align 3d nifti volumes to a template using afni tools with one line.
 The only benefit to using this script is lazyness, so that you can align one or more files with a single line and not have any extreneous outputs.
 Works for nifty and mgz image types.
 Outputs nifti.
 Default template expects a T1 and uses an ACPC SS'd brain as the target (see below or code for details).
 You can easily replace it for any other template such as a non-SS'd brain, a "native" space head for longitudinal alignment, PET and T2/FLAIR types too, just use the NMI flag for aligning different modalities.
 Additional files such as masks can be transformed at the same time using either linear or nearest resampling.
 At least one image should be selected for reslicing.

 Can be used as a coregistration tool for rigid-body alignments using a non-rigid best fit.